 10 am to 4 pm

-It is a FREE, self-guided tour so you visit coops and talk chickens with your neighbors all over the Twin Cities.
+It is a FREE, self-guided tour where you can visit coops and talk chickens with your neighbors all over the Twin Cities.

 Thanks to the volunteers who generously open their yards and lives to share their chicken-keeping experience.